-Day 4, Tue, 6 Feb.
+Day 4, Sat, 31 Jan.
 Conde mangroves.
 This very full day will find us exploring an extensive area of old-growth mangroves on Bahia's northern coast.
 We'll use small boats to access narrow channels in the mangroves watching carefully for Little Wood-Rail, Mangrove Rail, Rufous Crab-Hawk (rarely seen anywhere in Brazil!), Straight-billed Woodcreeper (endemic coastal subspecies bahiae), Campo Troupial, and Bicolored Conebill.
 A recent discovery here is the existence of a small, perhaps relictual population of Pyrrhura parakeets obviously related to the rare Gray-breasted Parakeet, until now thought to be endemic to the Serra de Baturite of northern Ceara state.
 Plumages of the two populations are at least slightly different, and their genetic makeups are currently under study.
 Although very few people have seen these birds, we will hope to find at least one small flock this morning.
 We will also make a foray into the restinga, where we could be fortunate enough to come up with Pectoral Antwren.
 Night in Conde.

-In the mangroves along the coast near Conde, we'll seek out the Little Wood-Rail and other coastal specialties.
-Photograph by participant Eric Carpenter.
+In the restinga habitat near Conde, we'll seek out the Pectoral Antwren.

+Photograph by participant Tony Frank.

-Day 5, Wed, 7 Feb.
-Conde to Salvador; flight to Vitoria da Conquista and drive to Pocoes.
+Day 5, Sun, 1 Feb.
+Conde area and drive to Santo Antonio de Jesus.
 After a good early morning of birding near the coast, or perhaps to make another attempt to find Fringe-backed Fire-eye or Pernambuco Foliage-gleaner, should either of these have escaped us earlier, the balance of today is largely devoted to repositioning from northern coastal Bahia to the southern, interior part of the state.
-It's a long way to go, but it sure will be worth the time and effort, as it will put us in place for lots of wonderful birding over the remainder of the tour.
-Thus, we'll get back to Salvador in time to catch the afternoon flight to Vitoria da Conquista, then drive about an hour and a half to the little town of Pocoes.
-Night in Pocoes.
+Along the way we'll make a few birding stops, with good chances to see some great birds like the rare Pectoral Antwren, Great Antshrike, Scarlet-throated Tanager and more.
+Night in Santo Antonio de Jesus.